aplteam/Tester2/README.md

 # Test framework for Unit tests in Dyalog APL

-`Tester2` is a member of the APLTree library.
-This library is a collection of classes etc. that aim to support the Dyalog APL programmer.
+`Tester2` is a member of the APLTree library, which is a collection of classes etc. that aim to support the Dyalog APL programmer.
 Search GitHub for "apltree" and you will find solutions to many every-day problems Dyalog APL programmers might have to solve.

 **_Note:_** `Tester2` is the successor of the `Tester` class.
 Although it has inherited the general ideas and concepts from the `Tester` class the new `Tester2` class has a very different workflow.
 Methods have been removed, added and renamed.
 It was therefore decided to start fresh with a new class.

 `Tester` was created roughly 10 years ago.
 Although it's solved its purpose technology has advanced.
-Also, during all these years a couple of design problems `Tester` was suffering from raised their heads. `Tester2` is an attempt to integrate (almost) latest technology (version 16.0 of Dyalog APL) and to overcome those aforementioned design obstacles.
+Also, during all these years a couple of design problems `Tester` was suffering from raised their heads. `Tester2` is an attempt to integrate (almost) latest technology (version 17.0 of Dyalog APL) and to overcome those aforementioned design obstacles.

+The framwork comprises two classes:

+* `Tester2` is a class requiered to manage and execute test cases.
+* `CodeCoverage` is needed only if you want to produce a code coverage report.

 ## Overview